michael-r-may/KotlinForSwiftDevelopers/README.md

 | --- | --- |
 | fun parseInt(str: String): Int? | func parseInt(str: String): Int? |

-Nil Coalescing
+#### Nil Coalescing

-You&#39;ve gotta hand it to Kotlin, we both have nil coalescing operators, but they win hands down, because their is _the elvis operator!  ?:  (hint: think old skool emoticon)_
+You've gotta hand it to Kotlin, we both have nil coalescing operators, but they win hands down, because their is _the elvis operator!  ?:  (hint: think old skool emoticon)_

 | Kotlin | Swift |
 | --- | --- |
 | ?: | ?? |

-Arrays
+#### Arrays

 To declare an array is very similar, except that Swift now favours the literal syntax and will (in Xcode, in most cases) complain if you don&#39;t use that syntax.